TASA-code/TSA/README.md

 ## (PTSA initialise)
 Preliminary Heat Simulation and Analysis (PTSA) is preliminary package that offers an insight on the diffusivity of thermal conduction through user defined boundary conditions and heat source.

+> [!IMPORTANT]
+> The C++ version of PTSA is still under debug phase and will be released after the problems are resolved.

 ```
 TITLE INPUT.txt